 Tornado: A funnel-shaped column of wind, evaporated water, dust and debris that moves rapidly, sweeping up objects in its path.
 It is formed when a thunderstorm occurs in areas of both cold and warm air.

-Tsunami: A series of huge, destructive waves formed due to major events like hurricanes, volcanic eruptions, meteorite crashes and earthquakes.
-Tsunamis are sometimes mistakenly known by the misnomer tidal wave.
+Tsunami: A series of huge, destructive waves formed during major events like hurricanes, volcanic eruptions, meteorite crashes and earthquakes.
+Tsunamis are sometimes mistakenly called tidal waves.

 Atmospheric particle/particulate: Microscopic solid or liquid particles suspended in the atmosphere.
 Some are organic and others are human-made.